-Similar to the above Successes section, this section is addressing relevant data from the 2021 SBAC and Renaissance STAR assessments, 2019 Dashboard, local data, and stakeholder input.
+Similar to the above Successes section, this section is addressing relevant data from the 2022 SBAC and Renaissance STAR assessments, 2022 Dashboard, local data, and stakeholder input.

-Based on the 2019 Dashboard, suspension and chronic absenteeism rates were the only overall indicator that was identified in the "Orange" and "Red" categories.
-While Manzanita's 8.3% chronic absenteeism rate is still below the state average of 10.1%, it is still regarded an area of need.
-Steps taken this year include home visits by office administration, PAWS/PBIS rewards recognizing positive attendance patterns, focusing on attendance patterns schoolwide, collecting and acting on real-time attendance data on a weekly basis, and continuing to make school a welcoming and engaging place for all our scholars.
+Based on the 2022 Dashboard, chronic absenteeism rates and English Language Learner academic performance were indicated as areas requiring significant improvement.
+Manzanita leapt from a 8.3% to 21.6% chronic absenteeism with English Learners, Hispanic, and socioeconomically disadvantaged students showing "Very High" rates of chronic absenteeism.
+White students, students with disabilities, and students with two or more races showing "High" rates of chronic absenteeism.
+Steps taken this year include home visits by office administration, PAWS/PBIS rewards recognizing positive attendance patterns, focusing on attendance patterns school-wide, collecting and acting on real-time attendance data on a weekly basis, and continuing to make school a welcoming and engaging place for all our scholars.
+In addition, the LEA has trained its maintenance team on the most updated OSHA sanitation methods which are implemented, school-wide, to ensure virus control for illness spread on the campus.

-While our overall performance of all students on state assessments has historically been strong (Green in both ELA and Mathematics on the CA Dashboard), we do have groups underperforming relative to those assessments.
-On the 2019 Dashboard in the Academic Performance category the English Language Arts indicator showed that the Socio-economically disadvantaged and English Learner students were performing in the Yellow range for both ELA and Mathematics.
-Our Hispanic subgroup and low-income students showed a gap performing in the "Yellow" category, compared to our very high (Blue) white student performance.
-While these sub-groups are keeping pace or sometimes out performing their peers statewide, their performance gap is still an area of focus and need.
+While the LEA's overall performance of all students on state assessments has historically been strong, Manzanita now shows that all student groups are underperforming relative to those prior assessments.
+With the 2022 Dashboard, the Academic Performance category English Language Arts indicator shows that English Learner students are performing in the "Very Low" range for both ELA and Mathematics.
+Manzanita's EL learners represent the population most in need of learning gap recovery.
+In addition, based on the LEA's local and external state assessment data, overall student achievement has certainly been impacted by pandemic realities.
+All subgroups have shown some achievement decline when compared to pre-pandemic days.
+While Manzanita scholars are keeping pace (or sometimes out performing their peers statewide and locally), these new performance gaps now represent LEA areas of focus and need.
 The LEA will address the needs represented here with a variety of actions and services in the LCAP.